 Hosting from home

-If you’re looking to throw a smaller, more intimate party with just friends and family, you won’t need to go mad on the headphone quantities.
+If you’re looking to throw a smaller, more intimate garden or house party with just friends and family, you won’t need to go mad on the headphone quantities.
 As long as you have enough to cover each guest plus a few spares, you’re good to go.

 In terms of lighting and extras, you could already have that decorative disco ball in the attic, but it’s unlikely you’ve got a secret stash of strobe lights, lasers and fog machines.